 Third, advertising is another crucial element of integrated political marketing campaigns; this includes traditional methods such as radio spots or print ads and digital ad platforms like Google Ads and Facebook Ads that can put targeted messages right in front of the right people at the right time.

 It’s essential to ensure that ads are targeted accurately by researching keywords related to your issue or candidate.
-Hence, they appear before relevant audiences who they may influence.
+Hence, they appear before relevant audiences whom they may influence.

 Fourth and finally, grassroots organizing is essential to any successful campaign; it involves engaging directly with potential voters through door-to-door canvassing or phone banking to build relationships and gain support from local communities.